racker/salus-docs/design/test-monitor.md

 [Diagram](test-monitor-specific-resource.puml)

 The continuous activation lifeline of the PublicAPI emphasizes that the REST API operation initiated by the user will be a "long running" and blocking call until the test-monitor results come back (or a timeout expires, which isn't depicted in the diagram).
-Spring Web supports request mappings that return `CompletableFuture`, which activates asynchronous servlet support.
+Spring Web supports request mappings that return `DeferredResult`, which activates asynchronous servlet support.
 The advantage is that the HTTP REST request remains active, but doesn't consume a thread of the MonitorMgmt's embedded web server.
 The same would need to be applied to the PublicAPI proxy of the REST operation.

 In contrast, the break in the activation lifelines of MonitorMgmt and Ambassador indicate that each of those services will process the request asynchronously by temporarily storing the state of the request and concluding the state when the downstream service replies (or a timeout expires).
 It is expected that each would store that state in memory, which seems durable enough given how short a test-monitor should take to process.